Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

 What about future ROI?

 I believe that marketing function is not only about generating ROI on the spot.
 Marketing departments should benefit from analytics to work on maximizing long-term profits or as I call it, future ROI.

-In order to do that you cannot simply shift funds from low ROI to high ROI activities because of you CEO considerations about the marketing budget.
-In fact you are harming the company in the long-term because there may well be strategic considerations not fully captured in the ROI measures themselves.
+In order to do that you cannot simply shift funds from low ROI to high ROI activities because of your CEO considerations about the marketing budget.
+In fact, you are harming the company in the long-term because there may well be strategic considerations not fully captured in the ROI measures themselves.

-Examples are brand exposure versus the short-term sales, balancing push and pull efforts to support distribution channels, and target segments that are strategically important on the long-term.
+Examples are brand exposure versus short-term sales, balancing push and pull efforts to support distribution channels, and target segments that are strategically important in the long-term.